LeafandJam/leaf-guides/content/posts/windows.md

 2. Download and run [Balena Etcher](https://etcher.balena.io/)
 3. Select the Windows ```.iso``` file for the image
 4. Select your USB for the drive

-- :warning: The next step will format your USB deleting everything on it. :warning:
+> ⚠️ The next step will format your USB deleting everything on it. ⚠️
 5. Click flash

 ## Step 2: Booting the USB